productscience/blue-world-lite/README.md

 ### Django

-Make sure your environment is activates and configuration set:
+Make sure your environment is activated and configuration set:

 ```
 . .ve3/bin/activate